jo675/kubernetes/README.md

 # kubernetes

-## Introduction to Microservices, Kubernetes, and Docker
+## Introduction to Microservices, Kubernetes and Docker